Force H

 Force H was a British naval formation during the Second World War.
-It was formed in 1940, to replace French naval power in the western Mediterranean removed by the French armistice with Nazi Germany.
+It was formed in late-June 1940, to replace French naval power in the western Mediterranean removed by the French armistice with Nazi Germany.
 The force occupied an odd place within the naval chain of command.
 Normal British practice was to have naval stations and fleets around the world, whose commanders reported to the First Sea Lord via a flag officer.
 Force H was based at Gibraltar but there was already a flag officer at the base, Flag Officer Commanding, North Atlantic.
 The commanding officer of Force H did not report to this Flag Officer but directly to the First Sea Lord, Admiral of the Fleet Sir Dudley Pound.

+Hunt for the Admiral Graf Spee

+In anticipation of the outbreak of World War 2 on 3 September 1939 the German Kriegsmarine had already deployed the two heavy cruisers Admiral Graf Spee and Deutschland as commerce raiders in the North and South Atlantic.
+When these ships started operating against British and French ships in October 1939, the British and French navy responded by forming eight hunting groups, named Force F, G, H, I and Force K, L, M and N. These forces were composed of cruisers, fast battlecruisers and airplane carriers.
+Force H was stationed in Cape of Good Hope and was composed of the British heavy cruisers Sussex and Shropshire.
+By December 1939 Deutschland had returned to German port and the Admiral Graf Spee was found by Force G, damaged in the Battle of the River Plate and subsequently scuttled at Montevideo.
+With the threat of German raiders gone, the hunting groups were disbanded and Force H ceased to exist.

 Operation Catapult

-One of the first operations that Force H took part in was connected with the reason for its formation.
+The surrender of France created a void in the Western Mediterranean.
+On 27 June Vice admiral James Somerville was appointed as commander of Force H stationed In Gibraltar.
+It was an independend command directly responsible to the Admiralty in London.
+The first operation that Force H took part in was connected with the reason for its formation.
 French naval power still existed in the Mediterranean, and the British Government viewed it as a threat to British interests.
 It was feared that the Vichy government of Philippe Pétain would hand the ships over to Germany, despite a vow that that would never happen.
-Such an incidence would almost certainly decisively tip the balance against Britain in the Mediterranean.
+This would almost certainly tip the balance decisively against Britain in the Mediterranean.
 Consequently, Force H was ordered to execute Operation Catapult.